jhonnymoreira/jugoncalves.github.io/_posts/2014-12-16-why-i-dont-use-coffeescript.md

 But it still keeps some of its *bad parts*.
 Mostly because it **cannot** be fixed without breaking backwards compatibility.
 Working websites and webapps cannot just stop working because of it.
 It's not acceptable.

 A lot of efforts have been putted into getting ride of those bad parts.
 The first attempt was to get ride of JavaScript completely by using third-party platforms such as Flash and Silverlight.
 But it has a big caveat: you must expect or enforce your user to download, install and keep the platform updated.
-Unfortunately, you user will choose whether your product is valuable enough to accept all of these overhead of installing a plugin or whatever.
+Unfortunately, your user will choose whether your product is valuable enough to accept all of these overhead of installing a plugin or whatever.
 The second attempt was to build tools to help us get ride of the bad parts.

 Then a tool called `lint` was introduced, initially by Douglas Crockford as [JSLint][jslint] and later, with a less biased approach, [JSHint][jshint].
 The main problem with this tool is that it only checks for syntax.
 If you're using ES5+, syntax quirks are probably not your main issue anymore.
 You might argue that not everybody is using ES5+ and you'll be right.
 But this number is only getting lower, once we have shims and [IE8 will no longer be supported][nomoreie8] since [Microsoft has dropped Windows XP support][nomorexp].